Dudu Boyvat

 About you

-The SYNSENSO project is a comprehensive project in which multiple institutes and industrial parties join forces.
+I now look forward to combining my proteomic background with cell-free systems and synthetic biology to broaden my perspective and understanding.
 At the end of this comprehensive project, I dream of holding my final meeting as a scientist with a wide network and competence in the field of cell-free synthetic biology.
-I see this project as a long-term element that will continue throughout our career, rather than any project that will be completed within a certain period of time.
+I see this project as a union of forces that will deeply affect our careers rather than any project that will be completed within a certain period of time.